 Giants vs. Yankees

 These two teams first met on the field in 1921, but the rivalry extends back even before that.
 For a brief period while both were in New York, they shared a stadium and competed for the hearts of NY City fans.
 The first “Subway Series” was between these two teams in 1921, and they met in the World Series 6 times while they were New York neighbors.
 The rivalry regained momentum with the creation of interleague play, and is one of the highlights of every season.

 San Francisco Giants in the World Series, National League Championship Series and MLB Playoffs

 Since 1958, the San Francisco Giants have continued the legacy the franchise started when the team was located in New York.
-In their 50+ years playing in the Bay Area, the Giants have won multiple World Series titles.
+In their 50+ years playing in the Bay Area, the Giants have won many World Series titles, and have produced some of the top teams in the history of MLB.
+In 2010, the Giants pulled in their first World Series title in over 50 years, and added championships in 2012, and 2014, to place the Giants of the 2010's among the all time great World Series teams.
 San Francisco has also won 7+ division titles over the years and more than four NL pennants.
 The Giants will only add to the impressive numbers in the upcoming seasons.

 San Francisco Giants Event Guide

 What time do the gates open prior to a Giants game?

 Gates open 2 hours before the first pitch at AT&T Park.